Thursday, April 28, 2011

 The first step in the making of chocolate is cleaning and toasting the cocoa beans.
 The degree of toast bestows the characteristic aroma and flavor of Blanxart chocolate.
 Toasting eliminates the humidity and the acidity, and also facilitates the chipping process of the cocoa beans.

-The nibs become liquor of cacao.
+The nibs are then crushed further to become liquor of cacao.
 This liquor is a fine paste that is mixed with sugar and cacao butter.
 The mixer machine is set to the exact proportions based on the kind of chocolate that will be created.

 The mix is further processed in the refiner through a process known as conching.
-The refiner is a machine composed of cylinders that uses pressure to turn the mass in the mixer into a fine powder.
+The refiner is a machine composed of cylinders that uses pressure to turn the mass in the mixer into a fine smooth liquid chocolate.

-This resulting powder goes into the shells, which are temperature controlled, large containers adapted with whirling arms that move the chocolate for hours until a homogeneous liquid texture is obtained.
+This resulting chocolate goes into the shells which are temperature controlled, large containers adapted with whirling arms that move the chocolate for hours until a homogeneous liquid texture is obtained.